eoscostarica/guide.eoscostarica.io/docs/eos-learn/system-resources.md

 - The desired usage.
 - The maximum usage.
 - The number of aggregation periods that contribute to the average usage.
-- The multiplier by which virtual space can oversell usage when un0congested.
+- The multiplier by which virtual space can oversell usage when un-congested.
 - The rate at which a congested resource contracts its limit.
 - The rate at which an un-congested resource expands its limits.